www.LaserFX.com Home Page - CLICK HERE

 The Music - An interview with the composer and MP3 file of the soundtrack

-Smoke on the water - Covering a lake for beam effects
+Smoke on the water - Covering a lake with smoke for beam effects

 The Show - A description with many pictures